 - The M42 and M34 both make stops at the Jacob Javits Center.
 The M42 runs along 42nd Street and the M34 runs along 34th Street.

 - Cabs are a convenient option for getting to the Jacob Javits Center.
 From Times Square a cab will cost about $6-8, including tip.
+Uber and Lyft can also take you there.
+Prices vary based on time of day.

 Services Available at the Jacob Javits Center: